cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

   // if it does exist, we are in crossing hellos and must assert
   // that the upgrade fields are the same for crossing-hellos case if (existingUpgrade == null) {
-    // if the counterparty sequence is greater than the current sequence,
-    // we fast forward to the counterparty sequence so that both channel
-    // ends are using the same sequence for the current upgrade.
-    // initUpgradeHandshake will increment the sequence so after that call
-    // both sides will have the same upgradeSequence if (counterpartyUpgradeSequence > channel.upgradeSequence) {
-      channel.upgradeSequence = counterpartyUpgradeSequence - 1
-    }

     initUpgradeHandshake(portIdentifier, channelIdentifier, upgradeFields)
   } else {